Exercise and the Heart- What Works Best?

 Dr. Bill Haskell, chair of the 2008 Physical Activity Guidelines Advisory Committee, explains that, “previously sedentary individuals achieve health benefits from any amount of physical activity, even when not meeting the Guidelines of 150 minutes of moderate-intensity aerobic physical activity each week.”

 The findings of a study published in the New England Journal of Medicine in 2002 imply that exercise endurance is a key predictor of long life.
-The study monitored several men, with and without heart disease, cataloged their health conditions and exercise habits.
-After ten years, those who reached and maintained physical fitness were less likely to pass away sooner.
-This indicator is one reason why heart healthy exercise is important and is encouraged even in patients who have undergone heart surgery.
+The study monitored several men, with and without heart disease, to catalog their health conditions and exercise habits.
+After ten years, they found that those who reached and maintained good physical fitness were likely to live longer.
+This is just one of thousands of studies which indicate that heart-healthy exercise is important and is encouraged even in patients who have undergone heart surgery.
 With exercise comes a healthy heart and with cardiac health comes a long life.

 Individuals with cardiovascular diseases or suspicion of heart problems should discuss potential exercise plans with their doctors.
-Physicians may be able to take patients’ personal and medical histories into account before suggesting workouts that complement stamina and medical regime.
+Physicians may need to take patients’ personal and medical histories into account before suggesting individualized workouts.
 Doctors may also elect to perform stress or echo tests to determine if exercise is safe.